VACUMM/vacumm/doc/sphinx/source/user.dev.rst

 Regeneration of TikZ figures
 ----------------------------

-Cette documentation contient plusieurs figures dessinées grâce à :program:`pdflatex` et
+This documentation contains several figures drawn with :program:`pdflatex` and
-`PGF/TikZ <http://pgf.sourceforge.net>`_ (logo, architexture
+`PGF/TikZ <http://pgf.sourceforge.net>`_ (logo, architecture
-de la librairie).
+of the librairie).
-L'avantage est de pouvoir placer les sources des figures sur le dépôt svn, et que tout le monde puisse re-générer ces dernières.

-Il est nécessaire d'avoir une version récente de PGF/TikZ, que vous pouvez par exemple obtenir ici : http://www.texample.net/tikz/builds/  (voici `une version <http://media.texample.net/pgf/builds/pgfCVS2010-09-28_TDS.zip>`_).
-Pour l'installation, procédez ainsi :
+The advantage is being able to put figure sources on the svn server, so that everyone can re-generate them.

+It is necessary to have a recent version of PGF/TikZ, you can for example get here: http://www.texample.net/tikz/builds/
+(here is `a version <http://media.texample.net/pgf/builds/pgfCVS2010-09-28_TDS.zip>`_).
+For installation, proceed as follows:

 .. code-block:: bash